 Follow our chocolate... bean to bar

-We make single-origin chocolate from these beans in Mudgee, a thriving town located in Central West NSW.
-Here we have a tiny factory that produces small-batches of chocolate using a simple process of roasting, grinding and tempering.
+Our micro-factory in Mudgee, a thriving town located in Central West NSW, produces small-batches of single origin chocolate from these beans, using a simple process of roasting, grinding and tempering.

 Follow our process below... from Bean to Bar!

 If you'd like to find out more please send us a message!